xatapult/da-2022-schematron/docs/README.md

 ## <a name="tutorial-info"></a>About the tutorial

 The Schematron tutorial will be a mix of theory, demos and practice.
 If time and technical hurdles allow, attendees can do (simple) exercises to get practice and a feel for the language.
-The annotated presentation will be available.
+The annotated presentation is available.

 ### <a name="tutorial-preparations"></a>**IMPORTANT:** Preparations for the tutorial

 If you would like to follow along and do some of the exercises yourself during the tutorial, you need a working Schematron processor present and working:

-- TBD
+- Absolutely the easiest way to follow along is by using the [oXygen XML Editor](https://www.oxygenxml.com/).
+This is not a free product but you can obtain a trial license.
+This tutorial contains an oXygen project that makes doing the exercises very easy.
+- When you don't want to use oXygen you can use the [SchXslt Schematron processor command line interface](https://github.com/schxslt/schxslt/tree/master/cli).
+If you want to do this you're on your own, I have very little experience installing and using it.
+- And using any other Schematron processor is of course also fine.

 ## <a name="about"></a>About Schematron